-So think soap dispensers, cute ornamental features, air fresheners, mini-makeup mirrors, toothbrush holders, candles and brushes.
+So think soap dispensers, cute ornamental features, air fresheners, mini-makeup mirrors, toothbrush holders, a selection of the best candles and brushes.
 This is a great way to add quirky personality to your bathroom without spending a lot of money.

 Pro tip: Raid the homeware section of big supermarket chains for cheap bathroom accessories.

 Replacing sealant is a small solution that'll make your bathroom feel brand new.
 Plus, it's cheap to do.
 All you'll need is a cartridge gun with new sealant and a Stanley knife - all of which you can get for under £20.
 Use a Stanley knife to remove the old sealant, slicing through the top and bottom edges at one end before gently pulling it from the wall.

 Fill your bath so that the gap between it and the tile are at their widest and use the cartridge gun in one consistent motion to reseal.
 Leave to dry overnight.

 Pro tip: If you want to get really creative, try using a coloured silicone other than white or grey.

 Bathrooms tend to have a lot of forgotten wall space.
 So take advantage of this by creating a mini gallery wall idea!
 You can get pretty much all you need - picture frames and nails - from somewhere like Wilkinsons for very cheap.
 The more numerous the frames the better.